Approvals and Program Plans

 Grants, Donations, Department Funds

 Capital construction projects over $2M must be listed on the 2 year cash list approved by the Board of Governors and the State of Colorado Capital Development Committee (CDC).
-This list is formally updated every year, and included in the annual Capital Construction Budget Request in July.
-The list can be amended at any time of the year, if cash funds become available for a project.
-No program plans are required.
+The list can be amended at any time of the year when cash funds become available for a project.
+Program plans are required for Board of Governors approval, unless the project is for maintenance.

 Bond Funds

 Projects over $2M that will be funded through bond sales must be listed on the 2 year cash list approved by the Board of Governors and the State of Colorado Capital Development Committee.
-This list is formally updated every year, and included in the annual Capital Construction Budget Request in July.
-The list can be amended at any time of the year, if bond funds become available for a project.
-Additionally, program plans are required and must be approved by the Department of Higher Education.
+The list can be amended at any time of the year if bond funds are approved for a project.
+Program plans are required for Board of Governors approval, unless the project is for maintenance.

 State Funded Projects

 Projects requesting state funds (even if matched with cash funds) must be on either the 5 year state funded capital construction list approved by the Board of Governors, or part of the Controlled Maintenance Request.
 Requests for state funding are reviewed and prioritized during the legislative session, and out of cycle submissions are not accepted.
 Funding decisions are published in the Long Bill, with funds available at the start of the next fiscal year.
-Additionally, program plans are required for projects over $2M and must be approved by the Department of Higher Education.
+Additionally, program plans are required for capital construction projects over $2M and must be approved by the Board of Governors and the Department of Higher Education.

 Program Plan Process

-A Program Plan Committee is formed in order to develop the project.
+A Program Plan answers the questions: What?
+Where?
+Why? and How Much?
+A program plan committee is formed to develop the larger projects.
 This committee is responsible for gathering data and developing a plan consistent with the Campus Master Plan and the University Strategic Plan.
 An architectural firm is often hired to steer this process and produce the final document.
 The cost is generally paid by the department or college that will use the facility.
-The program planning team consults with the Physical Development Committee and appropriate deans and department heads during this process.
+The program planning team consults with the Master Plan Committee and appropriate deans and department heads during this process.

 Additional Resources